jabou19/Mobile-Software-Development/Assignment1/README.md

 # Mobile-Software-Development
-# a movie database App with React Native
+# A movie database App with React Native
 Assignment 1:
 Build a movie database App with React Native!